Verifying Switched System Stability With Logic: Introduction

 \item \emph{Brockett's nonholonomic integrator}~\cite{Brockett83asymptoticstability}: A large class of control systems can be transformed to the nonholonomic integrator but this system is not stabilizable by continuous feedback~\cite{Brockett83asymptoticstability,DBLP:books/sp/Liberzon03}.
-Instead, the system must be initially controlled into a suitable region where a stabilizing control law can be applied.
-The stability argument must show that the initial control mode does not destabilize the system. \end{itemize}
+The stability argument must account for an initial control mode that drives the system into a suitable region before a stabilizing control law can be applied. \end{itemize}

 These case studies are verified semi-automatically in \KeYmaeraX, with user guidance to design and prove modified loop invariants that suitably capture the specific intuitions behind their respective control laws.
-The flexibility and generality of this paper's deductive approach enables such modifications while ensuring that the overall stability argument remains valid.
-In fact, these modified stability proofs enjoy exactly the same, strong correctness guarantees thanks to their formalization within the uniform \dL logical foundations.
+The flexibility and generality of this paper's deductive approach enables such (modified) stability arguments, while ensuring that every step in the argument is rigorously justified using sound \dL logical foundations. \iflongversion All proofs are in Appendix~\ref{app:proofs} and~\ref{app:casestudies}. \else All proofs are in the supplement~\rref{app:}. \fi